yi-miao/Detect-Objects-in-Image-Webcam-Video-with-Yolov6-Python-OpenCV-/README.md

 Many years ago, I did my PhD research in London UK on Intelligent Agent, a branch of AI, with the tools like prolog.
-With the inputs of facts and rules, you run the inference engine and get the results.
+With the inputs of facts and rules, you kicked off inference engine and get the results.
 It sounds like "Stone Age" story.
 After working as consultant on Data Analysis in Financial Industry about 20 years, I have chances to review some great tools developed in recent years like Tensorflow, Keras and Yolo.

-I learned Yolov6 [Ref 1] and found it surprisingly improved comparing to Yolov3 which played just in the early of this year 2022.
+I learned Yolov6 [Ref 1] and found it is significantly improved to Yolov3 which I played just in the early of this year 2022.
 In this project, I share and report how I use Yolov6 to detect objects in image files, video files and webcam with different ways, some simple scripts from Yolov6, some modified addressing my own interests.